 No. But when you register, you can suggest additions to Songfacts entries and post comments.
 We ask for just your first name and where you are from, which allows us to attach that information to the Songfacts you add and the comments you leave.
 We will not give out any of the information you give us or spam you.
 Click Here if you would like to register.
 It's free to join.

 With millions of songs out there, it is quite possible that yours is not in the database.
 If this happens, you can ask about it in the Questions And Answers forum of our Message Boards.

-You can contribute to Songfacts by clicking "Suggest a Songfact," and entering anything you know about a song into the form, and where you found the information.
-We will review your entries and enter them into the database if wee deem them appropriate.
+You can contribute to Songfacts by clicking "Suggest a Songfact," and entering anything you know about a song into the form, along with where you found the information.
+We will review your entries and enter them into the database if we deem them appropriate.
 You need to register to add Songfacts so we can give you proper credit.

 Our forums have been active since 2003.
 The boards are a friendly place where you can ask and answer questions about music, and talk about music-related issues.
 The boards require a separate registration, but that one is also very easy.
 Go here to check out the boards.

 Go to a song you would like to comment on.
 If you have registered, there will be a box at the bottom of the page where you can leave a comment.

 Songfacts are bits of information about specific songs.
 The "Artistfacts" are information about the performers.
 "Money For Nothing was the first song played on MTV Europe" is a Songfact.
 "Dire Straits took their name because it described their financial state at the time" is an Artistfact.
 If we have Artistfacts for an artist, you'll see a tab on the pages where you can view the Songfacts and lyrics.
 You can leave comments about the artist in this section if you're registered.

 When possible, we interview the songwriters.
 Many of these interviews are posted in full form in the Songwriter Interviews section.
 Other sources include books, magazines, newspaper articles, reference materials and publicity releases.